jcjohnson/cnn-vis/README.md

 # cnn-vis

 TODOs:
-* Add check to make sure initial size is bigger than CNN size
 * Make an example for amplify_neuron
 * Make an example gallery
 * Add documentation for l1_weight, l2_weight, grad_clip